ctron/package-drone-openshift/CONTRIBUTING.md

-This is the OpenShift cartridge for Package Drone.
+This is the OpenShift cartridge for Eclipse Package Drone™.

-For Package Drone itself see https://github.com/ctron/package-drone
+For Package Drone itself see https://eclipse.org/package-drone